ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Persistent Storage

-We will store the players fastest time so that it is displayed to them every time they join the game.
-We will update both race manager scripts.
+You will store the players fastest time so that it is displayed to them every time they join the game.
+You will update both race manager scripts.
 Here are the steps to saving the fastest time.

 - Enable player storage
 - On the server